About Cred

 Cred is middleware, not a platform.
 It works alongside your existing auth provider (WorkOS, Supabase, Clerk, NextAuth, or whatever you’re using).
 Three lines of code to integrate.
 Your auth provider handles who the user is.
 Cred handles what your agent can access on their behalf.

 The infrastructure is live.
 The 7-step delegation pipeline works.
 AES-256-GCM encryption with per-account cryptographic isolation.
 Standards-compliant OAuth 2.0 with PKCE.
 Append-only audit trails.
 Five provider adapters shipping.
 TypeScript and Python SDKs.
 MCP server for Claude Desktop.
+Composable guardrails via the Guard policy engine: rate limits, scope filtering, time windows, and custom rules that run before any token is issued.

 Core Principles